rootwork/rootwork.org/hugo/content/blog/2014-03-15/index.md

 ![Certified expert white men](2014004-ntc-b-0151280.jpg ' ')

-Meanwhile, movement-building work is disproportionately done by women, leaving men in the “important” and visible roles.
+Meanwhile, movement-building work is disproportionately done by women, leaving men in the "important" and visible roles.

 ![Gatekeepers](2014004-ntc-b-0161280.jpg ' ')